 How We built it

-Our three-person team split into three different parts.
+Our team split into three different parts.
 One was responsible for the AI/backends scripts, one was responsible for the AI and the server architecture, and one use responsible for UI/UX/Rounding out.

 To combat the problem of low quality, we applied the SRGAN (Super Resolution Generative Adversarial Network) model [https://arxiv.org/pdf/1609.04802.pdf] algorithm to upscale the image.
 A generative adversarial network is a neural network where two separate models are trained in competition witch each-other.
 In our case, one model learned to upsample images and the other model learned to detect upsampled images.
 These two models compete against each-other, each making the other improve.
 We fine-tuned this algorithm through further training and wrote additional python scripts to process this data for ready use by a flask backend.
 This flask backend then worked with a node server to deliver our speedy image-text/dm/ experience to an iPhone app.
 Our iPhone app also includes a thumbnail feature, where users are still viewing previous photos in low-quality thumbnail form until they click on the picture and access the high quality version.